netzstrategen/twig-asset/README.md

     Acts as a base path.
 The path passed to the asset() function will be appended to this base path in order to retrieve the file's modification time.

+- `asset_url_prefix` (string, optional): URL prefix.

+    Prefixed to the resulting asset URL; e.g., to serve all static assets on a separate domain.

 ## Usage